P1sec/MCC_MNC/README.md

 The following requirements must be fullfil for the script to work: Python3 and lxml are required.
 No installation of the script is required, just run it as is.

+The Wikipedia and World Factbook data can be imported by using the following commands:

 ```
 $ ./parse_wikipedia_tables.py --help
 usage: parse_wikipedia_tables.py [-h] [-j] [-p]